Meghana138/Library-Catalog/README.md

 A library management software where you can view all the book present in your library, issue books to student,and do a lot more with it.
 It also has a portal for both employees and students. 📚
-### 👉 If you like this repo then please give it a ⭐️

 ## Short Description
 This is a software which can efficiently manage your library.
 From performing tasks like viewing all the books to issuing books to students, it can do everything.
 It has two portals on the homepage, one for Employee and the other for Students.
 The Employee has all the rights to -